axa-group/bauta.js/docs/request-cancelation.md

 # Cancelable request

-All the pipelines are cancelable promises that are attached to the `req.on('abort')` and to the `req.on('timeout')` [Node.js request events](https://nodejs.org/api/http.html#http_class_http_clientrequest).
+All the pipelines that contains some "async" operation in one of the steps are cancelable promises that are normally, attached to the `req.on('abort')` and to the `req.on('timeout')` [Node.js request events](https://nodejs.org/api/http.html#http_class_http_clientrequest) on [@bautajs/express](../packages/bautajs-express) or [@bautajs/fastify](../packages/bautajs-fastify) plugins.
-When the client cancel the request the pipeline is canceled and the `onCancel` method is called for each pushed OperatorFunction.
+When a cancel event is triggered outside the pipeline scope, the pipeline is canceled and the `onCancel` method is called for each Pipeline.StepFunction that was already executed.

 - Example:
 ```js